opencog/atomspace/opencog/matrix/README.md

 -----------
 If one has a collection of things that can be vectors in two different ways, then the direct sum can be used to create a single vector out of the two.
+It can be thought of as a concatentation of the two vectors, appending one to the other to create a single vector.

 For example, a word "foo" can be associated with a vector of disjuncts.
 It can also be associated with a vector of connectors that it appears in (a "shape").
-These are two completely different kinds of vectors; all they have in common is that both are associated with the word "foo".
-As martices, one consists of (word,disjunct) pairs, while the other consists of (word,shape) pairs.
+These are two completely different kinds of vectors;
+all they have in common is that both are associated with the word "foo".
+As matrices, one consists of (word,disjunct) pairs, while the other consists of (word,shape) pairs.
 The left-side of the matrix (the rows of the matrix) all have the same type (i.e. words) while the right side (the columns) are two different types (and are completely disjoint, as sets).
+Concatenating these two matrices, placing one after the other, results in a single matrix where the rows are result of appending the rows of the second matrix to the first.
+If the dimensions of the two matrices are N x M and N x K, then the dimensions of the combined matrix would be N x (M + K).

 The `direct-sum` class will combine these two matrices to provide an object that behaves like a single matrix.
 The left and right basis elements will be the set-union of the left and right basis elts of each component matrix.
-By assumption, the types of either the left basis or the right basis are distinct, and so one of these sets is disjoint.
-Thus, the union is unambiguous; there is no concern with double-counting or any kind of "overlap".
+By assumption, the types of either the columns or the rows are distinct, and so one of these sets is disjoint.
+Thus, the union is unambiguous; the matrices are either placed side-by-side by concatenating rows, or above-below, by concatenating columns.
+There is no "overlap".
 The total number of non-zero entries in the combined matrix is the sum of the number of non-zero entries in each component.

+(Caution: this is not the conventional definition of a direct sum, which results in block-diagonal matrix.
+The conventional defintion takes the disjoint-union of the indexes (the basis), whereas here, we take the set-union of the basis.
+The set-union makes more sense in the current context, because the rows and columns have explicit labels, and it is the labels that are important.
+The set union is obtained from the disjoint union by means of a projection.)

 Working with rows and columns